FlipTask/fliptask-api/README.md

 Steps to follow

-1. Clone Taskify
+1. Clone Fliptask
-2. Change the current directory to `taskify`.
+2. Change the current directory to `fliptask`.
 ```
 cd tasify
 ```